entelognathus/agnathan-phylogeny/agnathan character list.md

 118. Oak-leaf-shaped tubercles: 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character 1; Miyashita *et al*.
 (2021), Character 1; Dearden *et al*.
 (2023), Character 1.

-Although in previous versions of this matrix they were scored present, oak-leaf shaped tubercles are absent in Astraspis 30,33.
+> - Dearden *et al*.
+(2023): “Although in previous versions of this matrix they were scored present, oak-leaf shaped tubercles are absent in Astraspis 30,33.
 They are also absent in Eriptychius8 .
 We have scored both taxa absent for this character.
 At present the only taxon with this character present is